Deep Brain Stimulation (DBS)

 DBS delivers electrical pulses precisely to a tiny spot in the brain.
 You will not be able to feel these pulses, but the benefits are often immediate and profound.

 Neurosurgeons have been using DBS in the United States for over 25 years.
-Randomized clinical trials have demonstrated a variety of benefits for patients, including improved movement in Parkinson’s disease and essential tremor, and dystonia, and a reduction in seizures in epilepsy.
+Clinical trials have demonstrated a variety of benefits for patients, including improvements in movement in Parkinson’s disease and essential tremor, and dystonia, and a reduction in seizures in epilepsy.
 A consistent benefit for all of these disorders is that patients who receive DBS therapy report a better quality of life.

 The DBS system sits entirely beneath the skin, and it is not visible from the outside in most patients during daily life.
-Below is an X-ray of the brain implant as well as a photograph of the two main system components: the brain wire and the battery.
+Below is a CT scan of the brain implant as well as a photograph of the two main system components: the brain wire and the battery.

 The evaluation for DBS therapy begins with a discussion between myself and your neurologist regarding whether DBS is right for you.
 Most patients need additional testing, such as an evaluation with a neuropsychologist.
 At your appointment with me, I will review your medical history, symptoms, and test results, perform a physical examination, and discuss whether and how DBS might be helpful for you.